UNION ARENA: Code Geass Purple Deck List & Guide

 One-cost C.C. makes for a great early game attacker

-This C.C. character is one I’ve been testing in my Purple Code Geass deck since getting my first products, and I have to say she really comes in handy depending on the matchup.
+This C.C. character is one I’ve been running in my Purple Code Geass deck since getting my first products, and I have to say she really comes in handy depending on the matchup.
 Not only does she nullify Impact, she further incentives you to add her into your deck by granting you a card whenever she is sidelined.
 Early game, this makes her a very, every effective character to promote to the front line to take pot shots at your opponent’s life, especially if you go first and they haven’t managed to field a character on the front line yet.

 What cards to play going first vs. second